Fees & Tax Information

 University of Toronto Staff Tuition Waivers

-University of Toronto staff and faculty members may qualify for a tuition waiver up to a maximum value of $500 for School of Continuing Studies courses.
+Eligible University of Toronto staff and faculty members may qualify for a Tuition Waiver up to a maximum value of $500 for School of Continuing Studies courses.

 - Check with your Divisional Human Resources Office for eligibility criteria.
-The list of Divisional Human Resources Offices can be found at http://staff.hrandequity.utoronto.ca
+The list of Divisional Human Resources Offices can be found on the Human Resources & Equity Contact page.

 - Submit your authorized waiver request form together with the completed School of Continuing Studies’ registration form.